How to Use the Command 'rpmbuild' (with Examples)

 Explanation:

-• path/to/spec_file: The path to the spec file which contains the instructions for building the package.
+• path/to/spec_file: The location of the spec file which contains the instructions for building the package.

 Conclusion: